toteva94/SoftUni/README.md

- My education at the
 **Software University**

-This repository contains exercises, exams and projects during my education at Software University (SoftUni), which are grouped by modules.
+This repository contains exercises, exams and projects during my education at the Software University (SoftUni), which are grouped by modules.

 **About the Software University**